 Founded as an off-shoot of the United States Bicentennial Committee in 1975, the Historical Society had its modest beginnings in a single room in the Center School on Bank Street.
 A dedicated group of citizens were determined to "preserve the history of the Town of Seymour; and to record and preserve current happenings of historical significance to the Town of Seymour."
 These continue to be the goals of the Society today.

 In 1995, the historical society assumed the ownership as well as the responsibility for maintaining the Matthies house as their permanent home.
 Much is offered to the community by the Society.
 Of primary importance, is its ongoing preservation of the history of Seymour as seen in its exhibits of town memorabilia and extensive collections of Seymour artifacts.
 In addition there is a varied program of monthly events and special programs.
-There is generally no admission charge to the museum; however, donations are greatly appreciated.
+Admission to programs is free to members and $5.00 to non members.
+Donations are greatly appreciated.